stephensekula/pi_monte_carlo_lecture/README.md

-# Instructions on Running this Slide Deck in Jupyter\n",
+# Instructions on Running this Slide Deck in Jupyter

 I recommend the Anaconda-based approach: